w3f/Grants-Program/applications/sandox.md

 ### Ecosystem Fit

-According to the [RFP](https://github.com/w3f/Grants-Program/blob/master/docs/RFPs/Open/alternative-polkadot-js-api-console.md) current polkadot js API console has some limitations, which we offer to overcome by creating the LiiveKast JS IDE.
+According to the [RFP](https://github.com/w3f/Grants-Program/blob/master/docs/RFPs/Open/alternative-polkadot-js-api-console.md) current polkadot js API console has some limitations, which we offer to overcome by creating the SanDOx IDE.

 ## Team :busts_in_silhouette: